 - An introductory or opt-in offer

 All of these of course can be offered on social media, but it is important to note that new customers don’t want to trawl through endless posts in order to find what they want.
 Your website is the place that they will convert down the sales funnel.

 Netflix is one of the best examples of a sales funnel on the net today.
-They are a MASSIVE subscription video streaming service who have got back end down to a T. Have a look at how your eye is drawn, and you basically have no choice but to sign up to 30 days free.
+They are a MASSIVE subscription video streaming service who have got the back end down to a T. Have a look at how your eye is drawn, and you basically have no choice but to sign up for 30 days free.
 This not only captures your interest but captures your information too.

 2. Captures info